zmitton/eth-heap/README.md

 Welcome.
 This is different from many other bounties where you would "report" a bug and hope that we reimburse you fairly.
 This bounty has the ETH locked right into the smart contract, ready to be withdrawn instantly upon exploitation of any bug.

 In fact: if you find a potential attack vector you should tell no one until you successfully exploit it yourself (securing the ETH to your account).
 You could even do this anonymously, but I would *prefer* you find a way to document the bug after-the-fact (it would really save me some time).
+Open a Github issue after executing your exploit.

 ### Bounty Rules

+[Mainnet Address:](https://etherscan.io/address/0xd01c0bd7f22083cfc25a3b3e31d862befb44deeb#code) 0xd01c0bd7f22083cfc25a3b3e31d862befb44deeb

 First I wrote the `Heap.sol` library.
 Then, I wrote a second contract `BountyHeap.sol` (utilizing the library), which exposes all the operations to a single "public" heap that anyone can send transactions to. **In this second contract**, I took the definitions of what makes a heap a heap, and wrote public functions that release funds *iff* these properties are broken.

 ### The Heap Property
 In a heap, all child nodes, should have a value less-than-or-equal-to their parents.
 If you are able to get the contract into any state where this is untrue, simply call the